exadel-inc/etoolbox-authoring-kit/aem-authoring-toolkit-assets/src/main/content/jcr_root/apps/authoring-toolkit/depends-on/README.md

  * `disabled` - set the field's disabled state from the query result.

 If the action is not specified then `visibility` is used by default.

+##### Additional actions

+Custom dependsOn actions that are not basic.
+ * `get-property` - get component property at a current node path from the query.
+ Parameters: `path` - path to property relative to current node (e.g. 'node/nestedProperty' or '../../parentCompProperty')

 ##### Action Registry